-In truth the defence could not afford to put Casement up for cross examination.
+In truth, the defence could not afford to put Casement up for cross-examination.
 He was not in the best of health and in any case he had already admitted almost everything in interviews with British intelligence.
-Any half competent cross examiner would have exposed him as deeply pro-German, anti-patriotic and anti-British and in the process destroyed any possible hope of reprieve.
-In fact it was not a question of putting him up against any old half competent cross examiner.
-He would be required to face the finest cross examiner then practising in English law.
+Any half competent cross-examiner would have exposed him as deeply pro-German, anti-patriotic and anti-British and in the process destroyed any possible hope of reprieve.
+In fact, it was not a question of putting him up against any old half competent cross-examiner.
+He would be required to face the finest cross-examiner then practicing in English law.
 F.E.
-Smith would most certainly have destroyed him, and hastened his journey to the gallows.
+Smith would most certainly have destroyed him and hastened his journey to the gallows.

 So, in due course, without even requiring F.E.
 Smith to reply to Sullivan’s appeal submissions on behalf of Casement, Darling dismissed the appeal and the court confirmed the sentence of death

 There should have been a further appeal, this time to the House of Lords, but such an appeal needed the consent of the Attorney General.